National Center for Medical Rehabilitation Research (NCMRR).

 The VA promotes advances in understanding, diagnosing, and treating TBI through several ongoing studies and also provides resources for clinicians.
 Two research initiatives are the Markers for the Identification, Norming, and Differentiation of TBI and PTSD (MIND) study and the TBI Veterans Health Registry.
 With the DoD, the VA has also developed a pocket guide for clinicians about the screening, diagnosis, and treatment of concussion.

-In 2008, the IOM issued "Long-term Consequences of Traumatic Brain Injury" as part of its
+In 2008, the HMD issued "Long-term Consequences of Traumatic Brain Injury" as part of its

 Gulf War and Health series.
 The report assesses the possible long-term health outcomes of TBI, including neurologic, endocrine, and psychological effects.